Spirit AeroSystems to increase 737 MAX parts delivery in 2021

+Aerospace & DefenseSpirit AeroSystems to increase 737 MAX parts delivery in 2021

-(Reuters) - Spirit AeroSystems said on Wednesday it expects to deliver about 160 shipsets, or complete sets of parts, for Boeing’s 737 MAX jets this year, even as the planemaker has stopped deliveries due to an electric problem.
+Spirit AeroSystems (SPR.N) said on Wednesday it expects to deliver about 160 shipsets, or complete sets of parts, for Boeing's (BA.N) 737 MAX jets this year, even as the planemaker has stopped deliveries due to an electric problem.

 The company delivered 71 737 MAX shipsets in 2020.